DavidDaniel1996/simple_shell/README.md

 ## Prototype
 `int main(unused int argc, unused char *argv[], char *envp[])`

-argc is the argument count passed in the command line.
-It is unused. argv is the argument vector passed in the command line.
-It is unused. envp contains the environment accessbile through the shell.
+Argc is the argument count passed in the command line.
+It is unused.
+Argv is the argument vector passed in the command line.
+It is unused.
+Envp contains the environment accessbile through the shell.

 ## Compile